mvysny/mvysny.github.io/_posts/2024-3-23-unifying-linux-mac.md

 I'm working with Linux in VM/Parallels on a daily basis, and it's impossible for me to constantly switch between two very different layouts.
 Therefore, I've decided to try and modify Linux to work as much as MacOS.

+What doesn't work:

+* It's not possible to have one key combo for moving cursor one word left/right:
+  * ⌥← and ⌥→ go one word prev/next doesn't work in Linux: `SuperL + Left` and `SuperL + Right` is hijacked by Gnome shell and can not be remapped.
+  * trying to reconfigure `^\UF702` (Control+Left) in `DefaultKeyBinding.dict` doesn't do anything.

 EXPLORATORY STATE: WORK IN PROGRESS

 ## MacBook